lyteword/kjv/acts/chapter-25.md

 <sup>3</sup> And desired favour against him, that he would send for him to Jerusalem, laying wait in the way to kill him.

-<sup>4</sup> But Festus answered, that Paul should be kept at Cæsarea, and that he himself would depart shortly thither.
+<sup>4</sup> But Festus answered, that Paul should be kept at Cæsarea, and that he himself would depart shortly *thither*.

-<sup>5</sup> Let them therefore, said he, which among you are able, go down with me, and accuse this man, if there be any wickedness in him.
+<sup>5</sup> Let them therefore, said he, which among you are able, go down with *me*, and accuse this man, if there be any wickedness in him.

 <sup>6</sup> And when he had tarried among them more than ten days, he went down unto Cæsarea; and the next day sitting on the judgment seat commanded Paul to be brought.